HSBC Classic Credit Card review 2023

 |Additional cards available||3|

-The only “credit builder” HSBC’s range, this card is likely to have the least strict eligibility requirements, offset by relatively low opening credit limits and a relatively high interest rate.
+The only “credit builder” in HSBC’s range, this card is likely to have the least strict eligibility requirements (as long as you’re an existing banking customer), offset by relatively low opening credit limits and a relatively high interest rate.
 As with the vast majority of credit cards on the market, the interest rate can be tailored to the applicant (and can be higher than the advertised representative APR), and the credit limit will be tailored to the applicant.

 While perks are generally few and far between when it comes to credit builders, HSBC’s card can earn you a little cashback through Visa Offers.